3rd Royal Lancashire Militia (The Duke of Lancaster's Own): Precedence

 In the early days militia regiments serving together drew lots for their relative precedence.
 From 1778 the counties were given an order of precedence determined by ballot each year, but the militia order of precedence balloted for in 1793 (when Lancashire was 37th) remained in force throughout the French Revolutionary War: this covered all the regiments formed in the county.
 Another ballot for precedence took place at the start of the Napoleonic War: Lancashire was 52nd.
 This list continued until 1833.
 In that year the King drew the lots for individual regiments and the resulting list remained in force with minor amendments until the end of the militia; the 3rd RLM was 125th.
 Formally, the regiment became the 125th, or 3rd Royal Lancashire Militia (The Duke of Lancaster's Own), but like most regiments it seems to have paid little attention to the additional number.

+Memorial

+There is a memorial tablet in St Peter and St Paul's Church in Felixstowe to the men of 3rd Bn Loyals who died during World War I. It explains that the battalion was stationed in Old Felixstowe as part of the Harwich garrison and regularly sent drafts to both regular battalions and other battalions of the regiment serving overseas.